CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/bigquery-connection/README.md

 Exit Code: 0
 ```

-NOTES:
-* Port 4040 is forwarded from the container to expose the Spark UI (for debugging).
-* The `BIGQUERY_CREDS_FILE` environment variable is the path to the GCP Service Account JSON file in the container.
-* The first volume mount is sharing the [Spark-submit config file](./src/main/resources/conf/spark-conf.json).
-* The second volume mount shares the LocalCatalog contents and other local application resources.
-* The third volume mount is the output location of the joined connection.

 The sink connection is defined in the [cdata-connections.yml](../main-app/src/main/resources/spec/cdata-connections.yml) file,
 and can be found at `./main-app/build/tmp/test-data/sink-ds` after running the command.